iggynopolis/terraform-modules/regression-testbed/README.md

 Public key used for creating key pair for all instances.

+- **pub_hostnum**

+Number to be used for public ubuntu instance private ip host part.
+Must be a whole number that can be represented as a binary integer.

-- **hostnum**
+- **pri_hostnum**

-Number to be used for ubuntu instance private ip host part, Must be a whole number than an be represented as a binary integer.
+Number to be used for private ubuntu instance private ip host part.
+Must be a whole number that can be represented as a binary integer.

 - **vpc_count_west1**
 - **vpc_count_west2**